gsa-oes/office-of-evaluation-sciences/_projects/1620_military-patient-secure-messaging.md

 ---
 ## What was the challenge?

-The US Military Health System (MHS), through the Defense Health Agency, provides secure online messaging to allow patients to communicate with providers, get lab results, and renew prescriptions; however, only 47% of enrollees register, and only 6% use the portal.
+The US Military Health System (MHS), through the Defense Health Agency (DHA), provides secure online messaging to allow patients to communicate with providers, get lab results, and renew prescriptions; however, only 47% of enrollees register, and only 6% use the portal.

 ## What was the program change?